rjurney/netography/README.md

 ### 6. Deploy the Model on SageMaker

 This looks easy with the [SageMaker Python SDK](https://sagemaker.readthedocs.io/en/stable/), as indicated in [this tutorial](https://docs.aws.amazon.com/sagemaker/latest/dg/ei.html) ...

-### 7. Steamlit Frontend

-[Streamlit](https://streamlit.io/) makes it so easy to build Pythonic web frontends for Python models in order to give them a human face that it is a shame not to whip something up if I have time :) This will be as simple as possible.
-I will have to evaluate this step versus SageMaker's own capabilities.

 ## About the Author - Russell Jurney